 What are some of the Top hikes in Peru?

-Peru is one of the top destination in South America for all hike and adventure lovers.
-There are a wide range of outdoors activities available in this South American country, due to its different climates and geography.
+Peru is one of the top destinations in South America for all hike and adventure lovers.
+There is a wide range of outdoor activities available in this South American country, due to its different climates and geography.

 Top hikes in Peru

-In this video you’ll find the instructions to get there by your own, courtesy of #NelsonMochileros from mochileros.org
+In this video, you’ll find the instructions to get there on your own, courtesy of #NelsonMochileros from mochileros.org

 Machu Picchu’s Lares Trek

 For Gemma Armit from Two Scots Abroad the top hike in Peru is Machu Picchu’s Lares Trek